-The exceptional costs of €0.4 million incurred in the year relate to certain costs and fees on the share placing in August 2018.
+The exceptional costs of €0.4 million incurred in the year relate to certain costs and fees on the

 Net finance costs for the year were €1.4 million, primarily reflecting interest on the drawn portion of our Revolving Credit Facility ("RCF"), commitment fees on the undrawn element of the facility and arrangement fees, which are being amortised over the life of the facility.
 The Group has actively managed our cash deposits with several banks to minimise the interest cost in the current negative interest rate environment.